sudoblockio/tackle/docs/hello-worlds.md

 hw->: print Hello world!
 ```

+Anytime a key is suffixed with an arrow going to the right, it means the key is calling a hook, in this case a print hook.

 ### Print with variables

-Using [jinja templating](https://robcxyz.github.io/tackle-box/jinja), the print hook can be called in [four different ways](https://robcxyz.github.io/tackle-box/jinja) using a variable.
+Using [jinja templating](https://robcxyz.github.io/tackle-box/jinja), the print hook can be called in [three different ways](https://robcxyz.github.io/tackle-box/jinja) using a variable.
 ```yaml
 words: Hello world!
 expanded: